renesas/ble-sdk10-da1459x-examples/interfaces/i2c_example/README.md

 ## Overview

 This example implements a simple read/write communication scenario over the I2C interface using the I2C adapter layer.
-For demonstration, MirkoE Temp&Hum 17 ClickBoard with HS3001 is used.
+For demonstration, MikroE Temp&Hum 17 ClickBoard with HS3001 is used.

 The I2C interface is configured in the master role while HS3001 is used as an I2C slave.